cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Random oracle encodings {#term-rom}

-Two different types of encodings are possible, nonuniform and random oracle encodings.
+Two different types of encodings are possible, nonuniform encodings and random oracle encodings.
 Nonuniform encodings induce a distribution of points that is not uniformly random.
 Random oracle encodings, in contrast, induce a distribution of points that is statistically close to uniformly random.